 Leaving hot and tropical Darwin on the morning of day one and driving out to Kakadu National Park first you will see amazing the wildlife and waterfalls of the Northern Territory.
 Litchfield National Park is the next stop short hikes and swimming in abundance.
 Then we head down the center of Australia to Katherine Gorge, Mataranka hot springs, Daly waters and the Devils Marbles.
 From Alice Springs we make our way out to Uluru (formerly known as Ayers Rock), Kata Tjuta (The Olgas) and then Kings Canyon.
 After crossing over into South Australia we stop at the underground town of Coober Pedy, Port Augusta and onto Adelaide.

 Driving distance from Darwin to Melbourne is over 4000km.
 So plenty of time to take in the outback of Australia and get to know your fellow travel mates.
-As we make lots of stops, walks and hikes it doesn't feel like a long sitting on a tour bus.
+As we make lots of stops, walks and hikes it doesn't feel like a long time on the tour bus.
+So much to see and do between Darwin and Melbourne with plenty of bucket list inclusions.

 Our Darwin to Melbourne 16 day tour package includes 6 days 5 night Darwin to Alice Springs tour including Kakadu and Litchfield National Parks, 2 nights in Alice Springs, 6 days 5 night Alice Springs to Adelaide tour, 1 night in Adelaide, 3 days 2 night Great ocean road tour, Meals while on tour as indicated in itinerary (11 Breakfasts, 15 Lunches, 11 Dinners) plus our super friendly, informative tour guides.